On the Asymptotic Efficiency of Approximate Bayesian Computation Estimators: Introduction

 \section{Introduction}

-There are many statistical applications which involve inference about models that are easy to simulate from, but for which it is difficult, or impossible, to calculate likelihoods.
+Many statistical applications involve inference about models that are easy to simulate from, but for which it is difficult, or impossible, to calculate likelihoods.
 In such situations it is possible to use the fact we can simulate from the model to enable us to perform inference.
-There is a wide class of such {\em likelihood-free} methods of inference including indirect inference \cite{Gourieroux:1993,Frigessi:2004}, the bootstrap filter \cite{Gordon/Salmond/Smith:1993}, simulated methods of moment \cite{duffie1993simulated}, and synthetic likelihood \cite{wood2010statistical}.
+There is a wide class of such likelihood-free methods of inference including indirect inference \cite[]{Gourieroux:1993,Frigessi:2004}, the bootstrap filter \cite[]{Gordon/Salmond/Smith:1993}, simulated methods of moments \cite[]{duffie1993simulated}, and synthetic likelihood \cite[]{wood2010statistical}.

-We consider a Bayesian version of these methods, termed Approximate Bayesian Computation (ABC).
-This approach involves defining an approximation to the posterior distribution in such a way that it is possible to sample from this approximate posterior using only the ability to sample from the model.
-Arguably the first ABC method was that of \cite{Pritchard:1999}, and these methods have been popular within population genetics \cite[]{Beaumont:2002,Cornuet:2008,Wegmann:2009}, ecology \cite{beaumont2010approximate} and systematic biology \cite{toni2009approximate,ratmann2009model}.
-More recently, there have been applications of ABC to other areas including stereology \cite{bortot2007inference}, stochastic differential equations \cite[]{picchini2013inference}, finance \cite{peters2011bayesian} and cosmology \cite{ishida2015cosmoabc}.
+We consider a Bayesian version of these methods, termed approximate Bayesian computation.
+This involves defining an approximation to the posterior distribution in such a way that it is possible to sample from this approximate posterior using only the ability to sample from the model.
+Arguably the first approximate Bayesian computation method was that of \cite{Pritchard:1999}, and these methods have been popular within population genetics \cite[]{Beaumont:2002}, ecology \cite[]{beaumont2010approximate} and systems biology \cite[]{toni2009approximate}.
+More recently, there have been applications to areas including stereology \cite[]{bortot2007inference}, finance \cite[]{peters2011bayesian} and cosmology \cite[]{ishida2015cosmoabc}.